shrinerb/shrine/doc/attacher.md

 end
 ```

-However, you don't want to add additional methods on the model and prefer
+However, if you don't want to add additional methods on the model and prefer
 explicitness, or you need more control, you can achieve the same behaviour
 using the `Shrine::Attacher` object, which is what the attachment interface
 uses under the hood.